Sex and IBD: Top, Bottom, Vers, Oral, Vaginismus, Pelvic Floor Dysfunction and More

 • Those things hurt!
 Unless you're into that (I don't judge), but just be sure to not be super rough and bust open the ulcer because they are also very vascular and bleed an insane amount.
 I have had one burst and bleed before and I cannot emphasize enough how much they bleed.

-• You won't die or anything, it will just bleed a looooooooooot and your mouth is full of germs that can leave open ulcers prone to infection.
+• It will bleed a looooooooooot and your mouth is full of germs that can leave open ulcers prone to infection.

 • MAKE SURE YOUR OR THEIR MOUTH ULCER ISN’T HERPES!
 Because unlike Crohn’s, that one DOES spread.
 And very, very easily, if I might add.